kauser-cse-buet/DataScienceProject/readme.md

 - Develop various visualizations to help indicate feature selection
 - Finally what machine learning model can we use
 - How are we going to present the results in the documentation

+The project will have the following modules:
+- Preprocessor
+- Model
+- Visualization
+- Validation

+## Preprocessor

+- Drop row which has "NA"
+- Drop column which maximum values are "0".
+Set maximum values percentage like >= 50 percentage.

+## Model
+## Visualization
+-
+## Validation